 Important: If you receive services outside of the benefit described, an additional cost share may apply.
-What you must pay when you get these services Services that are covered for you In-network: Out-of-network: Medicare Part B prescription drugs Part B chemotherapy/radiation Up to 20% for each Medicare-covered Part B drug.
-These drugs are covered under Part B of Original Medicare.
-Members of our plan Part B drugs obtained in a provider's office or receive coverage for these drugs through our outpatient setting plan.
-Covered drugs include: Up to 20% for each Medicare-covered Part B drug.
-Drugs that usually aren't self-administered by the patient and are injected or infused Part B drugs obtained at a pharmacy/mail-order while you are getting physician, hospital Up to 20% for each Medicare-covered Part B drug. outpatient, or ambulatory surgical center There may be a fee for the administration of the Part services.
-Note: For approved infused B medication. drugs in the home refer to Home Infusion Services in this Medical Benefits Chart.
-Insulin administered through an item of durable medical equipment (such as insulin pumps or Insulin furnished through an item of durable medical equipment (such as a continuous glucose monitors (CGM)) will be capped at \$35.
-You will pay 20% up to a \$35 copayment and medically necessary insulin pump) will never pay more than \$35 for a one-month Other drugs you take using durable supply. medical equipment (such as nebulizers) that were authorized by the plan Clotting factors you give yourself by injection if you have hemophilia Immunosuppressive drugs, if you were enrolled in Medicare Part A at the time of the organ transplant Injectable osteoporosis drugs, if you are homebound, have a bone fracture that a doctor certifies was related to postmenopausal osteoporosis, and cannot selfadminister the drug Antigens Certain oral anti-cancer drugs and antinausea drugs Certain drugs for home dialysis, including heparin, the antidote for heparin when medically necessary, topical anesthetics, and erythropoiesis-stimulating agents (such as Epogen®, Procrit®, Epoetin Alfa, what you must pay when you get these services Services that are covered for you In-network: Out-of-network: Medicare Part B prescription drugs (continued) • Intravenous Immune Globulin for the home treatment of primary immune deficiency diseases The following link will take you to a list of Part B Drugs that may be subject to Step Therapy: priorityhealth.com/DrugInfo .
+Services that are covered for you What you must pay when you get these services Services that are covered for you In-network: Out-of-network: Medicare Part B prescription drugs These drugs are covered under Part B of Original Medicare.
+Members of our plan receive coverage for these drugs through our plan.
+Covered drugs include: Drugs that usually aren't self-administered by the patient and are injected or infused while you are getting physician, hospital outpatient, or ambulatory surgical center services.
+Note: For approved infused drugs in the home refer to Home Infusion Services in this Medical Benefits Chart.
+Insulin furnished through an item of durable medical equipment (such as a medically necessary insulin pump) Other drugs you take using durable medical equipment (such as nebulizers) that were authorized by the plan Clotting factors you give yourself by injection if you have hemophilia Immunosuppressive drugs, if you were enrolled in Medicare Part A at the time of the organ transplant Injectable osteoporosis drugs, if you are homebound, have a bone fracture that a doctor certifies was related to post- menopausal osteoporosis, and cannot self- administer the drug Antigens Certain oral anti-cancer drugs and anti- nausea drugs Certain drugs for home dialysis, including heparin, the antidote for heparin when medically necessary, topical anesthetics, and erythropoiesis-stimulating agents (such as Epogen[®], Procrit[®], Epoetin Alfa, Aranesp[®], Darbepoetin Alfa, or Retacrit[®]) Part B chemotherapy/rad Up to 20% for each Medica Part B drugs obtained in outpatient setting Up to 20% for each Medica Part B drugs obtained at Up to 20% for each Medica There may be a fee for the B medication.
+Insulin administered throug medical equipment (such a continuous glucose monito at \$35.
+You will pay 20% to will never pay more than \$ supply. are-covered Part B drug. a provider's office or are-covered Part B drug. a pharmacy/mail-order are-covered Part B drug. administration of the Part gh an item of durable s insulin pumps or rs (CGM)) will be capped up to a \$35 copayment and

+Important: If you receive services outside of the benefit described, an additional cost share may apply.
+Somians that are servered for you What you must pay when you get these services Services that are covered for you In-network: Out-of-network: Medicare Part B prescription drugs (continued) • Intravenous Immune Globulin for the home treatment of primary immune deficiency diseases The following link will take you to a list of Part B Drugs that may be subject to Step Therapy: priorityhealth.com/DrugInfo .
 Click on Medicare Part B prior authorization criteria.
 We also cover some vaccines under our Part B and Part D prescription drug benefit.
 See the List of Covered Drugs for information on how a Part B versus a Part D drug may be covered in a retail or mail-order pharmacy.
 Part B versus Part D drugs are noted with "B/D" in the "Notes" column on the Covered Drug List.
 Chapter 5 explains the Part D prescription drug benefit, including rules you must follow to have prescriptions covered.
-What you pay for your Part D prescription drugs through our plan is explained in Chapter 6. ✓ Prior authorization may apply, see page 54 for more information.
+What you pay for your Part D prescription drugs through our plan is explained in Chapter 6.
+Prior authorization may apply, see page 54 for more information.